Pillar of Marketing

 If you want your sales team to work with your marketing team as one big happy smarketing family, they’re going to need to interact in person.
 That’s where your meetings come in.
 No only does face-to-face time foster interpersonal relationships that make for better unit cohesion, but it’s often easier to hash out problems in person than on an endless string of reply-all emails.
 You should be having two types of meetings — a weekly all-hands meeting and a monthly management meeting.

 The main goal of your weekly meeting is to talk about recent results and what’s coming up for both departments.
-You should have your daily dashboards handy as reference.
+You should have your daily dashboards handy as a reference.

 In big companies, you can avoid getting bogged down by formatting this meeting as a high-level overview by team leaders to keep everyone up to speed.
 In smaller companies, the weekly meeting can be more interactive — take questions and comments from team members on how your systems might improve.

-The monthly meeting has similar goals, but on a larger scale.
+The monthly meeting has similar goals but on a larger scale.
 You can use reporting software to take a longer, harder look at the past month’s results and what, if anything, needs to be addressed.
 Talk about upcoming plans, strategy concerns, and potential problems.

 Have an in-depth discussion of your closed-loop reporting data to make sure everyone is meeting their requirements as spelled out in the SLA.
 If it seems like one team is struggling, consider re-negotiating the SLA, but try to avoid that except as a last resort.